sebwylleman/fastApiTuto/README.md

 - This project is a learning exercise and may not be suitable for production use without further modifications and security enhancements.
 - Consider exploring additional features like commenting, following/followers, real-time updates, etc., to make the API more comprehensive.

-Let me know if you'd like any further refinements or have more specific questions!